ReplyQuickStart/AzureVM-SQL/README.md

-# Deploy a Windows VM and execute a custom PowerShell script.
+# Deploy a Windows VM and execute a custom PowerShell script to download and install SQL Server Management Studio.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net)

-This template will deploy an Azure Windows VM with the SQL Server Management Studio installed.s
+This template will deploy an Azure Windows VM with the SQL Server Management Studio installed.